2015 TH367: Discovery

 was first observed by Scott Sheppard, Chad Trujillo, and David Tholen on 13 October 2015 using the Subaru Telescope, a large reflecting telescope at the Mauna Kea Observatories on the summit of Mauna Kea with a primary mirror 8.2 m in diameter.
 In 2015 it was only observed for 26 days, which is a very short observation arc for a trans-Neptunian object as objects far from the Sun move very slowly across the sky.
 It is calculated that it will remain in the constellation of Aries from 1994 until 2077.
 It was announced on 13 March 2018 alongside several other trans-Neptunian objects with a current heliocentric distance greater than 50 AU.
 The trans-Neptunian objects 541132 Leleākūhonua and were also discovered by this team on 13 October 2015.

 Orbit

 The orbit of is poorly constrained, as it has only been observed 10 times over 2 years due to how dim it is.
 At a visual apparent magnitude of 26.2, it is about 75 million times fainter than what can be seen with the naked eye, and it is one of the dimmest trans-Neptunian objects ever observed, only being able to be seen by the largest modern telescopes.
-The JPL Small-Body Database estimates that it came to perihelion (closest approach to the Sun) around the year 1888±15.
-JPL estimates aphelion (farthest distance from the Sun) to be in 2238 at 128 AU whereas Project Pluto (which only fit 5 of the 8 observations) estimates aphelion was in 2015 at 86 AU.
-As the JPL solution fits all 8 observations, it is a better orbit determination.
-When dealing with statistics of small numbers, automation can reject some data unnecessarily.
+The JPL Small-Body Database estimates that it came to perihelion (closest approach to the Sun) in the year 1888 and will reach aphelion (farthest distance from the Sun) at 128 AU in 2238.
+Project Pluto estimates perihelion was in 1886.